tildeee/slack-cli-reflection/feedback.md

   </tr>

   <tr>
    <td>3.
-As a user of the CLI program, I can show the details of a selected user or channel	with the command `details`
+As a user of the CLI program, I can show the details of a selected user or channel	with the command <code>details</code>
    </td>
    <td>
       yes/no